joinpursuit/AC-iOS-Codeable-and-UserDefaults-II/README.md

 }
 ```

 The key to using a model that conforms to `Codable` along with `JSONDecoder` is to ensure that the names of instance properties of the model match the keys in the JSON response.
-Our `Cat` model has three properties, `name, breed, snack` which correspond to the keys being returned in the JSON response, `name, breed` and snack.
+Our `Cat` model has three properties, `name, breed, snack` which correspond to the keys being returned in the JSON response, `name, breed` and `snack`.
 You don't have to know the full details yet on how this works, but just understand that this is how you make this kind of decoding work.

 Now, we'll do a basic `URLSession` data task to make a model: